actualbudget/docs/docs/install/fly.md

 ## Cost Optimizations

-If you would like to reduce your monthly compute costs for Actual Budget and are willing to tolerate a 5-15 second delay on the first connection for your budgeting session, you can add this to your services section and re-deploy.
+If you're looking to lower your monthly compute costs for Actual Budget and can accept a 5-15 second delay when starting your budgeting session, you can add this feature to your services section and re-deploy.

 ```toml
 [[services]]